Volume preserving centro-affine normal flows: Uniform lower and upper bound on the principal curvatures

 \section{Uniform lower and upper bound on the principal curvatures}

 We will start this section by proving that, under uniform lower and upper bounds on the support function of the evolving convex body, we have uniform lower and upper bounds on the Gauss curvature which depend only on the dimension $n$, the value of $p$, the bounds on the support function, and time.
 To obtain the upper bound on the Gauss curvature, we apply a standard technique of Tso \cite{Tso}.
 To derive the lower bound bound on the Gauss curvature, we consider the evolution of the dual convex body and we apply Tso's technique to the speed of the dual $p$-flow.
 This procedure avoids the need for a Harnack estimate, or displacement bounds.
-In fact, the latter bounds are irrelevant to the $p$-flow as for only $p=1$ is this geometric flow invariant under Euclidean translations.

-It is easy to see from $\langle x(z), z \rangle = s(z)$ that, as the convex bodies $\{K_t\}_t$ evolve by (\ref{e: p flow ev of x}), their support functions satisfy the partial differential equation see also \cite{S}.
+It is easy to see from $\langle x(z), z \rangle = s(z)$ that as the convex bodies $\{K_t\}_t$ evolve by (\ref{e: p flow ev of x}) their support functions satisfy the partial differential equation see also \cite{S}.
 The short time existence and uniqueness of solutions for a smooth and strictly convex initial hypersurface follow from the strict parabolicity of the equation and it was shown in \cite{S}.
 We will use this latter evolution equation to describe the flow throughout the rest of the paper.

 The proofs of the two lemmas pertaining to upper, respectively, lower bound of the Gauss curvature of the evolving convex bodies have similar outline yet with some differences.
 For completeness, we will present both proofs.